Openhack is a non-profit social company focusing on how Open Source can be used to solve humanitarian challenges.

 Goals for the future

-We are set to make Openhack a reoccurring event, that will take place on several locations around the major cities and universities of Sweden.
-As EWB has a nationwide presence in Sweden, this provides as a foundation for OpenHack to evolve around.
+We are set to make our hackathons a reoccurring event, that will take place on several locations around the major cities and universities of Sweden.
+As EWB has a nationwide presence in Sweden, this provides as a foundation for openhack to evolve around.
 Non the less, we are always open for new locations, that can provide the right circumstances for a great hackathon.
-For 2017, hackathons are planned to take place in the following locations:
+The future ambition is for our community to grow beyond the borders of a specific country.